fmatthew5876/stdcxx-bitops/README.md

 * *Returns:* `x` with all of it's bits shifted right by `s` positions.
     The `s` high order bits are set to the `s` low order bits of `x`.
-* *Remarks:* result is undefined if `s < 0 | s > sizeof(x) * CHAR_BIT`
+* *Remarks:* result is undefined if `s < 0 || s > sizeof(x) * CHAR_BIT`

 ### Bit Counting Algorithms

-Bit counting is useful in a variety of contexts.
-Many of these operations have native instructions available on a wide variety of modern hardware.
+Bit counting is used to construct efficient implementations of other higher level algorithms.
+Many of these operations have native support on a wide variety of modern and antiquated hardware.
 Some example applications will be provided below.

 #### List of functions